-Presents the elements of short fiction and advanced practice in writing short stories, emphasizing the writer's awareness of his or her own style and the manipulation of formal and stylistic elements.
+Presents the elements of short fictional stories and explores writing these stories with ample practice, emphasizing writers' awareness of style and the manipulation of form and genre.

 ENGL 110 COMPOSITION AND LITERATURE

 Introduces representative works from major genres, develops students' close reading and analytical writing skills, and promotes appreciation and critical understanding of the cultural, historical, and aesthetic qualities of literature.